solidjs-community/solid-primitives/packages/start/README.md

 ## Demo

-You can use this template for publishing your demo on CodeSandbox: https://codesandbox.io/s/solid-primitives-demo-template-sz95h
+You can view a demo of this primitive here: <https://codesandbox.io/p/sandbox/amazing-easley-wqk38i?file=%2Fsrc%2Fstart_primitive%2Findex.ts%3A36%2C20>

 ## Changelog